liquidev/euwren/README.md

 Binding objects is very similar to procs.
 All *public* object fields are exported to Wren (NYI).

+If a proc returns an object, the class for that object must be declared *before* the proc is declared.

 ```nim
 type
   Foo = object